Waist-to-Hip Ratio Calculator

 How do you calculate your WHR?

 To calculate your WHR you simply need to measure your waist and your hips, using a tape measure (or a length of string and a ruler), and then perform a simple calculation (or use our calculator at the top of the page).
 In order to get an accurate figure, it is important to make sure you take your measurements in the right place.
 For a full explanation, see our article on waist-to-hip ratio.
+There's also links to how-to lists for measuring both your waist and hips below.

 Once you have your waist and hip measurements, simply divide your waist figure by your hip figure.
 Let's look at an example: